Marty Hawk – WGCL AM 1370 | 98.7FM Bloomington Indiana’s News Sports Talk Bloomington's Voice

-County Councilwoman Marty Hawk gives us the update from County government Wednesdays just after 4 pm.
+County Councilwoman Marty Hawk joins us every Wednesday just after 4 pm.

 Podcast: Play in new window | Download